Frequently Asked Questions (FAQ’s) about Primrose Sewing

 Primrose Sewing is a small business on the west side of Franklin, TN which is owned by a teen entrepreneur and offers sewing classes, workshops, individual lessons, and summer day camps to young students ages 7 – 13 years old.

 Who is Abby?

-She is a mature, responsible, and creative teen entrepreneur!
+She is a mature, responsible, and creative entrepreneur!
 She’s been sewing since the age of 3 (needle and thread) and since first grade with a sewing machine.
-She launched the business at the age of 15 in July 2017, and to date (July 2021), has taught more than 380 young students in classes, workshops, camps, individual lessons, and birthday parties!
+She launched the business at the age of 15 in July 2017, and to date (May 2022), has taught more than 480 young students in classes, workshops, camps, individual lessons, and birthday parties!
 Abby has won countless ribbons at the County and State Fairs – including a Best of Show for the Youth Division.

 Who is Abby’s Family?

 Abby’s Mom is the classroom assistant, photographer, and Director of Business and Marketing.
-Abby’s Dad is a software developer, is supportive of Abby’s business, and ignores everyone when he’s working from home.
+Abby’s Dad is a software developer and is supportive of Abby’s business.
 Abby’s younger sister does not like to sew.
 She loves art and technology!

 Can you tell me more about the sewing environment?

-We are a smoke-free, pet-free home.
-The sewing studio is a happy place where all students can develop their creative talents and learn the life skill of sewing!
+The sewing studio is a happy place where all students can develop their creative talents, meet new friends, learn the life skill of sewing, and appreciate Abby for being a real life role model!
 Sewing is never a race, and we never compete against each other.
 We emphasize individual effort, we encourage each other, we take pride in our accomplishments, and we treat each other kindly.

 What does my child need to bring to a class, workshop, or camp?

 Your child should bring a great attitude, a willingness to learn, and an expectation to have fun!
 We provide everything else.